krupalshah/Composer/README.md

         .thenTransformForEachTogether(
-                response -> response.getPosts(), //provide a collection to iterate here post -> service.fetchComments(post), //this task will be applied for each post in the list (response, postAndComments) -> new GroupedData(postAndComments) //collector will receive results as pairs of <Post,List<Comment>> assuming that the service is retuning the list of comments for a perticular post
+                response -> response.getPosts(), //provide a collection to iterate here post -> service.fetchComments(post), //this task will be applied for each post in the list (response, postAndComments) -> new GroupedData(postAndComments) //collector will receive results as pairs of <Post,List<Comment>> assuming that the service is retuning the list of comments for a specific post
         )
         .thenConsume(data -> db.insertPostsAndComments(data))
         .thenFinish();